 Predictive Scheduling Laws

 Oregon’s proposed “predictive scheduling law” is currently at the epicenter of the workers’ rights movement.
 The goal of this is to allow workers to have a more stable and predictable work schedule.
-The law is currently being considered by the Senate Committee on the Workforce and co-sponsored by 22 state senators and representatives.
+The law is currently under consideration by the Senate Committee on the Workforce and co-sponsored by 22 state senators and representatives.

 This movement comes as a ripple effect after the Seattle City Council unanimously adopted new employee scheduling laws last year, which will be put into effect this upcoming July.
 This means businesses that operate in retail, food services, or drinking environments will have to adhere to the new employee scheduling rules based on “secure scheduling” legislation.
 Furthermore, there is a sentiment out there that these employee scheduling laws will be applicable in other industries.